 As part of our participation in the Voluntary System of Accountability (VSA) sponsored by the Association of Public and Land Grant Universities (APLU), the University is committed to demonstrating that a Clemson University degree adds value.
 The ETS Proficiency Profile®, NSSE®, GRE®, specialty field tests, professional / occupational licensing, and other forms of assessment are used to collect quantitative feedback on student learning and engagement.
 We also use focus groups, exit interviews, and alumni surveys to seek more qualitative information from students and graduates.
 We engage in specialized accreditations, SACSCOC five-year and ten-year reviews, and CHE productivity reviews to ensure continuous improvement of our degree programs.

-For further information about academic program assessment please visit the Office of Assessment website.
+For further information about academic program assessment please visit the Office of Institutional Assessment website.